-Simple: This element can be added to HTML components to make specific things such as a header editable, without making any changes to the way it looks and feels such as font, size or colour.
+Simple: This element can be added to HTML components to make specific things such as a header editable, without making any changes to the styling such as font, size or color.
 When editing this brings up a simple editor for you to type the required text.

 Image: This can be added to images, and gives the ability for users to swap the image while all other formatting remains.
 From this editor, you can select the image you would like, add Alternative text, set up a link if it is clicked and set the size of the image.